-NAS Dubai has a SENCO and a Personalised Learning Team who work with students identified with SEND.
+NAS Dubai has an Inclusion Team who work with students identified with SEND.
 They work alongside the teachers to create PEPs (Personalised Education Plans) with individualised programmes (action plans, classroom attendance and assessment strategies) and monitor the progresses of individual students.
 Please see information on Referrals on pages 4 and 5.

-Guidance Through Subject Selection
+Guidance through Subject Selection